capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/linux.md

 Capsa can be deployed to any Linux server environment.
 The Linux deployment is building Capsa locally and not using the generated binaries from GitHub.

+To build the web stack from source, you will need more resources on your Linux machine than just _running_ the web stack, you can most likely downscale after building to save on compute.

 :::info This guide is written for Ubuntu
 This guide is made with **Ubuntu 24.04 LTS** with no software installed on it yet.
 Any distro should work however, so feel free to adopt this guide for your prefered Linux distribution.